Resource Discovery

 Select Manage Resource to begin onboarding the discovered resource.

 The resulting modal has the Display Name of the resource in StrongDM prefilled to be the name of the discovered resource.
-You will be prompted to select a Resource Type.
+You are prompted to select a Resource Type.

 Once you select a resource type, you are brought to the view to fill in the resource’s configuration.
-Some fields will be auto-filled based on discovered information about the resource.
+Some fields are auto-filled based on discovered information about the resource.
 Fill in the rest of the fields appropriately.
 See the StrongDM resource configuration guides for more details on those fields.

 AWS